 As Californians switch to more fuel-efficient vehicles, they buy less gas and pay less gas tax.
 This means less and less funding to maintain our transportation system.
-California is leading the way on developing new and innovative ways to move around the state; we need a modern transportation funding system that can adapt to and keep up with our state’s changing needs.Learn more about California's projects
+California is leading the way on developing new and innovative ways to move around the state; we need a modern transportation funding system to replace the gas tax that can adapt to and keep up with our state’s changing needs.Learn more about California's projects

 Why not just continue to raise the gas tax?

 California leads the nation when it comes to driving more fuel-efficient and zero-emission cars.
 That’s a good thing!
 However, because these cars consume less or no gas at all, funding highway and road repairs based on a gas tax no longer works.
 Even if we keep increasing the gas tax, with fewer Californians buying gas the funding will eventually disappear.
-California needs a funding system that supports our state’s transportation future.Learn more about California’s gas tax history
+California needs to replace the gas tax with a funding system that supports our state’s transportation future.Learn more about California’s gas tax history